russross/blackfriday/mmark2rfc.md

-For I-Ds you might need to include a draft version in the reference `[@?I-D.blah#06]`, creates an informative reference to the seventh version of draft-blah.
+For I-Ds you might need to include a draft version in the reference `[@?I-D.blah#06]`, creates an informative reference to the seventh version of draft-blah, ommiting the number means you reference the *latest* version of that draft.

 Once a citation has been defined the brackets can be omited, so once `[@pandoc]` is used, you can just use `@pandoc`.

-If the need arises (usually when citing a document that is not in the XML2RFC database) an XML reference fragment should be included, note that this needs to happen *before* the back matter is started, because that is the point when the references are outputted (right now the implementation does not scan the entire file for citations, also see (#bugs)).
+If the need arises (usually when citing a document that is not in the xml2rfc database) an XML reference fragment should be included, note that this needs to happen *before* the back matter is started, because that is the point when the references are outputted (right now the implementation does not scan the entire file for citations, also see (#bugs)).